 Why is a mortgage impossible to get for an undocumented person?

-Well, a mortgage bank needs a social and proof of legal status and they also need proof of U.S. employment and U.S. residency.
-An undocumented immigrant doesn’t have any of the above.Obtaining a mortgage can be a difficult process for many, but it is especially challenging for undocumented persons in the United States.
+Buying a house as an undocumented person can be particularly challenging, given the lack of access to traditional financial services.Obtaining a mortgage can be a difficult process for many, but it is especially challenging for undocumented persons in the United States.
 This is due to the requirement that mortgage banks must have proof of legal status, U.S. employment, and U.S. residency in order to approve an application for a loan.
 As such, undocumented individuals are unable to fulfill these requirements and thus face significant difficulty in obtaining mortgages.

-4. People who are undocumented have no state ID.
+People who are undocumented have no state ID.

-They go to the DMV, but the DMV requires an employment authorization which they don’t have. they also require social, which they don’t have.
+They go to the DMV, but the DMV requires an employment authorization which they don’t have.
+They also require social, which they don’t have.
 If you are unable to get a driver’s license, you are also unable to get a state ID.
 Without those, you can’t buy the property, and also, you have no proof of being here legally.

-5. Each state requires the transfer documents to be recorded by the social, the person’s name, and get registered.
+Each state requires the transfer documents to be recorded by the social, the person’s name, and get registered.

 So, what is the solution?